swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvipescaped.md

 ---

 # OnVipEscaped
-This event is triggered when vip_escaped is triggered
+This event is triggered when vip_escaped is triggered.
 ::: tabs
 @tab Lua
 ```lua